fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 2. made it higher
 3. made the door higher
 4. made the waterspout

-the prophet  ﷺ    I would rebuild it on the original pillar of Ibrahimif people werenot so new to islam.
+the prophet ﷺ    I would rebuild it on the original pillar of Ibrahim if people werenot so new to islam.
 Abdallah ibn Zubayr separated and made his own khaliphate. he rebuilt te Kaaba and followed the hadith.
-He was crucified in fromt of the Kaaba and that man destroyed it and rebuilt it.
+He was crucified in front of the Kaaba and that man destroyed it and rebuilt it.
 </details>

 <details>